sigoden/argc/docs/command-runner.md

 Argc is a also command runner built for those who love the efficiency and flexibility of Bash scripting.

-This document explains how to effectively use `argc` as a command runner.
+This guide provides instructions on how to effectively use `argc` for this purpose.

 ## Create an Argcfile.sh